pr3sh/openshift/notes/source_to_image.md

 $ oc logs build/myapp-1

 #Trigger a new build with oc start-build
 $ oc get buildconfig
 >> NAME     TYPE        FROM        LATEST myapp         Source    Git             1

 $oc start-build myapp

-> build "myapp-2" started
+>> build "myapp-2" started
 ```

 ### Notes:

 Builds and Deployment configurations are somewhat intertwined as the **BuildCOnfig** pod is responsible for creating the images in the *OpenShift* cluster and pushing htem to the internal contianer registry.
 Any update to content will generally require a new build to ensure the image is updated.

-**DeplymentConfig** pod is responsible for deploying pods to OpenShift cluster.
+**DeploymentConfig** pod is responsible for deploying pods to OpenShift cluster.
 This results in creation of pods with the images deployed to the internal registry.

 **BuildConfig** and **DeploymentConfig** do not interact at all, directly.